abso1utezer0/cutcontent/articles/system/Wii/epicmickey/index.md

 ## Test Levels

 Epic Mickey features a good list of levels meant for testing out features or bugs that were left over in the game.
 Many (*many*) more test levels exist than what is in the final game, but sadly no one has access to them.
-A full list of known test levels can be found in the [dev](Development/Configuration page).
+A full list of known test levels can be found in the [Development/Configuration page](dev).

 ### AVA Particles